MartinMiles/xm-cloud/README.md

  - [Audience Building for Personalization in Sitecore XM Cloud](https://www.getfishtank.com/insights/audience-building-for-personalization-in-sitecore-xm-cloud) - Discover strategies and best practices for building and leveraging audience data to drive personalized experiences in Sitecore XM Cloud.
  - [XM Cloud: Uncover All the Secrets of Embedded Personalization](https://hachweb.wordpress.com/2025/01/07/xm-cloud-uncover-all-the-secrets-of-embedded-personalization/) - Explore advanced techniques for implementing embedded personalization in XM Cloud to deliver tailored user experiences.
+ - [Troubleshooting Embedded Personalization and Analytics in XM Cloud](https://sitecorewithraman.wordpress.com/2024/05/04/troubleshooting-embedded-personalization-and-analytics-in-xm-cloud/) - Comprehensive guide to diagnosing and resolving issues with embedded personalization and analytics in XM Cloud.

 ## Placeholders